Updated Mar 9, 2023

 Some people choose to install their own bay windows, and others pay for professional installation.
-The professional installation is more costly, and although the average price range from $150 to $600 per window, we found it hard to find any quotes under $350 for bay window installation.
+The professional installation is more costly, and although the average price ranges from $150 to $600 per window, we found it hard to find any quotes under $350 for bay window installation.

 If you attempt this process on your own, you must ensure you have some knowledge of construction.
 Bay windows are not quite as simple as installing casement windows or double-hung windows.
 In addition, the weight of the bay window is quite heavy.

 Although DIY installation can save you money, make sure its enough money to make sure it’s worth it for you.